roryprimrose/roryprimrose.github.io/_posts/2018/2018-06-04-logging-exceptions-to-sentry.md

 - ```Install-Package Divergic.Logging.Sentry``` [on NuGet.org](https://www.nuget.org/packages/Divergic.Logging.Sentry) contains the ```ILogger``` provider for sending exceptions to Sentry
 - ```Install-Package Divergic.Logging.Sentry.Autofac``` [on NuGet.org](https://www.nuget.org/packages/Divergic.Logging.Sentry.Autofac) extends the base package to provide an Autofac module to register ```RavenClient``` in Autofac
-- ```Install-Package Divergic.Logging.Sentry.NodaTime``` [on NuGet.org](https://www.nuget.org/packages/Divergic.Logging.Sentry.NodaTime) extends the base package to support serialization of NodaTime data types
+- ```Install-Package Divergic.Logging.NodaTime``` [on NuGet.org](https://www.nuget.org/packages/Divergic.Logging.NodaTime) extends the inherited Divergic.Logging base package to support serialization of NodaTime data types

-- ```Install-Package Divergic.Logging.Sentry.All``` [on NuGet.org](https://www.nuget.org/packages/Divergic.Logging.Sentry.All) is a meta package that contains all the above packages
+All the above packages depend on the Divergic.Logging package that provides ```ILogger``` extension methods for adding context information to an exception.

 ## Bootstrapping